hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# Even-Odd Segregation in Array
+# Sorting and Alternating Array Arrangement

 ## Description
+This program:
-This program takes an integer array as input and rearranges it such that:
+1. Takes an array as input from the user.
-- **Even numbers** appear at the beginning.
-- **Odd numbers** appear at the end.
+2. Sorts the array in ascending order.
+3. Rearranges the sorted elements in a zigzag pattern where:
+   - The largest numbers are placed at **odd indices**.
-- The relative order of even and odd numbers is maintained.
+   - The smallest numbers are placed at **even indices**.

 ## Features
-- Accepts user input for array size and elements.
-- Dynamically allocates memory for input and output arrays.
-- Segregates even and odd numbers into different sections of the array.
+- Uses **dynamic memory allocation** for the array.
+- Implements **bubble sort** for sorting.
+- Uses **do-while loops** to alternate element placement.
-- Displays the transformed array.
+- Outputs the final rearranged array.

 ## Usage

 1. Enter the size of the array.
 2. Input the array elements.
-3. The program processes the array and segregates even and odd numbers.
+3. The program sorts the array.
+4. The sorted elements are arranged in the required pattern.
-4. The transformed array is displayed.
+5. The final array is displayed.

 ## Example

 **Input:**
-Enter array size= 6 Enter array element= 3 Enter array element= 2 Enter array element= 4 Enter array element= 1 Enter array element= 6 Enter array element= 5

-**Output:**
+Enter size of array=
+6 Enter array element=
+5 Enter array element=
+1 Enter array element=
+3 Enter array element=
+6 Enter array element=
+2 Enter array element=
+4

+**Sorted Array:**
+1 2 3 4 5 6

+**Final Output (Alternating Placement):**
-2 4 6 3 1 5
+6 1 5 2 4 3